Fred Thompson 2008 presidential campaign: The campaign begins

-CNBC, The Wall Street Journal, and the University of Michigan–Dearborn hosted Republican debate in Dearborn, Michigan, at the Ford Community and Performing Arts Center, featured Thompson in attendance.
+CNBC, The Wall Street Journal, and the University of Michigan–Dearborn hosted a Republican debate in Dearborn, Michigan, at the Ford Community and Performing Arts Center, featured Thompson in attendance.

 In early December, Fred Thompson rejected the NIE report stating that Iran stopped its nuclear weapons program.
 He later stated that the report should be looked at with skepticism.

 Primaries and caucuses

 Thompson competed in the Republican primary or caucus in five states.
 He won 13% of the vote in the Iowa Republican caucuses, trailing Mike Huckabee (34%) and Mitt Romney (25%).
 John McCain also got 13%, but Thompson received more actual votes.
 Thompson won 3 of the 12 delegates in the Wyoming Republican County Conventions on January 5, 2008.

 On January 15, 2008, Thompson placed 5th in the Michigan Republican primary with 4% of the vote, winning no delegates.
 He received 8% of the vote and 2 delegates in the Nevada Caucuses, placing 5th, on January 19, 2008.

 On January 19, 2008, Thompson placed 3rd in the South Carolina primary with 16% of the vote, earning no delegates.
 Thompson was counting on a win in the southern conservative state to save his struggling campaign, and his poor showing was seen as a fatal blow to his candidacy.